nadishancosta/codingchallenges/README.md

-## codingchallenges
+## CodingChallenges
-Coding challenges from all popular programming problem websites and my solutins to them
+Coding challenges from all popular programming problem websites and my solutins to them.

+I will usually go through the problem in bruteforce, but will optimize as I solve it.
+Hopefully, the changes will be reflected in the repo.